lega911/alight_docs/docs/source/scope.rst

 Scope.$new(isolate)
 ```````````````````
-Create a child Scope, if isolate = true, then child scope will not be inherited from parent scope.
+Create a child Scope, if isolate == true, then child scope will not be inherited from parent scope, if isolate == 'root' then it will be separate root scope.

 Scope.$destroy()
 ````````````````